ubaidahuthm/-Soft-Actor-Critic-Reinforcement-Learning-Mobile-Robot-Navigation/README.md

 # Soft-Actor-Critic-Reinforcement-Learning-Mobile-Robot-Navigation

+This project was done by Hafiz Abu Bakar

 This example uses Soft Actor Critic(SAC) based reinforcement learning to develop the mobile robot navigation.
 This example scenario trains a mobile robot to navigate from location A to location B to avoid obstacles given range sensor readings that detect obstacles in the map.
 The objective of the reinforcement learning algorithm is to learn what controls (linear and angular velocity) for navigation from an initial to goal position and  during the travel also can avoid colliding into obstacles.